More than 600 firefighters backed by water-dropping aircraft struggle to control wildfires in Greece - The Boston Globe

 The blaze, where smaller fires combined to form one of the largest single wildfires ever to have struck a European Union country, has decimated vast tracts of forest and burned homes in outlying areas of the city of Alexandroupolis.

-The wildfire has scorched 297 square miles of land and had 120 active hotspots, the European Union’s Copernicus Emergency Management Service said Sunday.
+The wildfire has scorched 77,000 hectares (297 square miles) of land and had 120 active hotspots, the European Union’s Copernicus Emergency Management Service said Sunday.

 Copernicus is the EU space program’s Earth observation component and uses satellite imagery to provide mapping data.